Living with IBS (irritable bowel syndrome) can be challenging.

 When your gut microbiome is in healthy balance, beneficial bacteria vastly outnumber pathogens.
 Then, they’re able to keep you and your GI tract in great shape by producing life-sustaining compounds, including:

 A healthy gut microbiome also keeps your immune system on the right path, so it doesn't over or under react to threats.
 It helps your body maintain a healthy inflammatory response.
-And, most important, a healthy gut microbiome helps keep the critical gut barrier intact and strong, so toxins can’t escape into the bloodstream.
+And, most important, a healthy gut microbiome helps keep the critical gut barrier intact and strong, so toxins can’t escape into the bloodstream (as in the case of leaky gut).

-And all of that contributes to IBS symptoms.
-In fact, many studies have found direct links between gut dysbiosis and IBS, leading researchers to believe restoring a healthy gut microbiome could be the key to avoiding IBS.
+And these factors can contribute to IBS symptoms.[5]
+In fact, many studies have found direct links between gut dysbiosis and IBS, leading researchers to believe a balanced and healthy gut microbiome could be the key to avoiding IBS.

 A Study on Spore Probiotics